leon8941/url_shortener/README.md

 WHAT:
 # Briefly state the steps and the ideology of the changes.
 ```
 - After getting approvals, proceed to merge to `main` branch.
-Observe the test results from the CI/CD pipeline.